Antolin1/DMG-Python/README.md

 * `-ps` establishes the folder where the models will be saved.
 * `-nm` establishes the number of models that will be generated.

+If you want to use M2 in new use cases, please go to this [repository](https://github.com/Antolin1/M2).
+There M2 is coded as a Python library.